 My latest current obsession is chia seed pudding and overnight oats.
-I’ve seen many pictures of both dishes all over the internet and was intrigued with the hype.
+I've seen many pictures of both dishes all over the internet and was intrigued by the hype.
 I initially prepared the chia seed pudding for my client, who has recently decided to go vegan.
 When I tried a bite of the breakfast, I immediately fell in love.
 I had a scoop of only the pudding, no fancy toppings or fruit, and it was still delicious.
-After that bite, I started to make my own creations for my breakfast, including this banana strawberry peanut butter chia seed pudding parfait.
-If you were hesitant about trying the pudding before, trust me, after this parfait, you won’t go back!
+After that bite, I started to make my own creations for my breakfast, including this strawberry banana chia seed pudding parfait with peanut butter granola.
+If you were hesitant about trying the pudding before, trust me, after this parfait, you won't go back!

 - 1 cup old-fashioned rolled oats